kashrest/lrl-asr-experiments/README.md

 # Automatic Speech Recognition (ASR) Tutorial: Fine-tune a pretrained, multilingual ASR model on FLEURS

+In this tutorial, we will be evaluating and improving a multilingual ASR model for a language in the FLEURS dataset.
+We will focus on Hausa, but you can follow along in any language in FLEURS.
+See the FLEURS dataset paper for a list of supported languages: https://arxiv.org/abs/2205.12446

 ## Environment

-First, clone this GitHub repository in your local machine.
+First, clone this GitHub repository in your local machine to get the scripts we will be using in this tutorial.

 Then, create a virtual environment for your project.
 We recommend Anaconda package manager.
 You can create a conda environment with all the required packages using this command:
  `conda env create -f environment.yml` which creates a conda virtual environment named "asr" containing all the necessary packages.

+Or, you can create your own environment and install the following packages:
 ## Finetuning on FLEURS

 (example is Hausa)